adebiyial/orangeman-2023-1/pages/blog/css-spinning-loader.md

 # {% $markdoc.frontmatter.title %} {% .post-title %}

-A slow network isn’t the worst thing in the world - it put me in front of the Twitter spinning loader animation for long enough for me to think: “I could create something like this”.
-And that’s what this post is about, creating a simple CSS spinning loader animation similar to Twitter’s.
+A slow network isn&apos;t the worst thing in the world - it put me in front of the Twitter spinning loader animation for long enough for me to think: “I could create something like this”.
+And that&apos;s what this post is about, creating a simple CSS spinning loader animation similar to Twitter&apos;s.

-Although **Twitter’s** is made from an *`SVG`*, it can also be created out of pure *`CSS`* using a simple CSS keyframe animation, with nothing but a single HTML element.
-As you’ll see, we’ll make heavy use of [CSS variables](https://alligator.io/css/css-variables/) to make our resulting CSS more flexible and extensible.
+Although **Twitter&apos;s** is made from an *`SVG`*, it can also be created out of pure *`CSS`* using a simple CSS keyframe animation, with nothing but a single HTML element.
+As you&apos;ll see, we&apos;ll make heavy use of CSS variables to make our resulting CSS more flexible and extensible.

-Let’s just get to it.
+Let&apos;s just get to it.

-📌 Note that the example in this post is not meant to be 100% identical to Twitter's loading animation.

 {% callout title="Hey you!" type="caution"%}